-The Board of Directors Recommends a Vote FOR all Nominees for Director, FOR Proposals 2 and 3 and for 1 YEAR on Proposal 4.
+The Board of Directors Recommends a Vote FOR all Nominees for Director and FOR Proposals 2, 3 and 4.

-1: Election of Directors Directors Recommend
+1: Election of Directors

+Directors Recommend

-To vote For all Directors 0 To With hold from all Director rs 0 FÖR
+To vote For all Directors $\ \square$ To Withho FOR

-To vote individually for each Director r: Directors Recommend
+To vote individually for each Director: Directors Recommend

-For Withhold ê
+For Withhold i

-01 Alfred R. Berkeley, III 0 0 FOR

-02 John D. Curtis 0 0 FOR
+01 John D. Curtis For

-03 Philip G. Heasley 0 0 FOR
+02 Philip G. Heasley For

-04 James C. McGroddy 0 0 FOR
+03 James C. McGroddy For

-05 Harlan F. Seymour 0 0 FOR
+04 Harlan F. Seymour For

-06 John M. Shay, Jr. 0 0 FOR
+05 John M. Shay, Jr. For

-07 John E. Stokely 0 0 FOR
+06 John E. Stokely For

-08 Jan H. Suwinski 0 0 FOR
+07 Jan H. Suwinski For

-For Against Abstain

-2: Ratify the appointment of Deloitte & Touche LLP as our independent auditor for the fiscal year ending December 31, 2011.
-0 0 0 FOR
+: Ratify the appointment of Deloitte & Touche LLP as our independent auditor for the fiscal year ending December 31, 2012.
+For Against Abstain For

-3: Conduct an advisory vote on executive compensation.
-0 0 0 FOR

-• 1 year 2 years 3 years Abstain

-4: Conduct an advisory vote on the frequency of holding future advisory votes on executive compensation.
-0 0 0 0 1 YEAR
+: Conduct an advisory vote on executive compensation.
+For

+• Amend the 2005 Equity and Performance Incentive Plan to, among other things, increase the number of shares authorized for issuance thereunder.
+For

-5: Transact such other business as may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+• Transact such other business as may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.

-1 Please mark this box if you plan meeting in person. to atten d the 0
+Please mark this box if you plan to attend the meeting in person.

 Authorized Signatures - This section must be completed for your Instructions to be executed.

-Please Sign Here - - Please Date A bove

--